 - Learning to plan, save and budget from personal earnings and allowance.

-- Engaging in discussions about college, including financial expectations and saving requirements.
+- Engaging in discussions about college, including financial expectations.